PangYunsheng8/CGIPool/README.md

 # CGIPool
-This is the official implementation of CGIPool
+This repository contains the implementation of CGIPool presented in the following paper:
+>[Yunsheng Pang, Yunxiang Zhao, Dongsheng Li.
+"Graph Pooling via Coarsened Graph Infomax". ]